 All direct reports should have an opportunity to have a one on one with their manager – it’s important to set the time aside regularly.

 When deciding how often to hold your one to ones, think about how many people you manage.
 If you have a lot of direct reports, you might find that it takes up too much time to hold these on a weekly basis.
-But remember, if you are meeting on a bi-weekly or monthly basis, there will be more to catch up on so you should allocate more time.
+But remember, if you are meeting on a bi-weekly or monthly basis, there will be more to catch up on so you should allocate more time for each workplace appraisal.

 You may also want to allocate longer meetings for new hires or someone in a new role.
 These employees may need more guidance, have more questions or require further training – so make sure you have enough time to address all matters.
 Don’t rush through the meetings as this will be frustrating and ineffective.
 Important to remember that you can change the frequency of your meetings for different employees, just make sure you explain why it’s happening.

 Your next question may be around how long these meetings should be.
 Decide the length based on how regularly you are going to hold them.
 Half an hour might be enough on a weekly basis, but if you are meeting any less regularly than this you may want to spend longer together to catch up on what has been happening since you last met.